apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

 ### Document filtering

-The geneartor supports filtering the OpenAPI document prior to generation, which can be useful when generating client code for a subset of a large API.
+The generator supports filtering the OpenAPI document prior to generation, which can be useful when generating client code for a subset of a large API, or splitting an implementation of a server across multiple modules.

 For example, to generate client code for only the operations with a given tag, use the following config: